- Home

 Autumn Term

-Year 8 students will begin the year with Introduction to Computing.
+Year 7 students will begin the year with the Computers unit.
 They will look at all the key components of a computer and its features.
-Year 8’s will then move on to binary representation and the way in which computers communicate.
-Year 9 students will develop their computational thinking skills to solve a range of programming problems.
+Year 8’s will start the App Shed unit of work and focus on designing and creating a new app.
+Year 9s will begin their programming journey and start with being able to decompose and abstract basic programming problems using computational thinking skills.
+In the Autumn 2 term year 7 will move on to binary representation and the way in which computers communicate.
+The Year 8s will create websites using HTML coding and Year 9 students will develop their programming skills to solve a range of programming problems.

 Spring Term